Ex-Minneapolis officer pleads responsible in George Floyd killing

 Kueng’s attorney, Tom Plunkett, also declined to remark.

-Storms, one of the Floyd family attorneys, stated the cope with Lane happened “in a short time."
-When requested if he knew of another doable negotiations with Thao or Kueng, he declined to comment on that, but stated: "I think the household is hopeful, now that a state and federal jury have spoken, that the other officers will voluntarily be held accountable.”
+Storms, one of many Floyd family attorneys, said the take care of Lane happened “in a short time."
+When asked if he knew of some other attainable negotiations with Thao or Kueng, he declined to comment on that, but mentioned: "I think the household is hopeful, now that a state and federal jury have spoken, that the other officers will voluntarily be held accountable.”

 ———